vapor-ware/synse-docs/docs/index.md

 codified into the custom plugin itself.

-Regardless of how simple, complex, general, or specific, the job of a plugin is to communicate with a device, enabling the collection of the reading data it provides, such as temperature, humidity, power consumption, LED status, lock state, etc. Additionally, if a device can be written to, plugins provide a means to issue write requests to those devices.
+Regardless of how simple, complex, general, or specific, the job of a plugin is to communicate with a device, enabling the collection of any data it provides, such as temperature, humidity, power consumption, LED status, lock state, etc. Additionally, if a device can be written to, plugins provide a means to issue write requests to those devices.
 This can range from simply blinking an LED indicator, to remotely managing a building's HVAC system.